csev/dj4e/assn/dj4e_load.md

 and spread the data across five tables linked together with one-to-many relationships.

 The result of the database design exercise is the following `models.py` file.
 It uses foreign keys to link the tables together.
-You can put this file in `unesco/models.py`:
+You can add this file in `batch/unesco/models.py`:

     from django.db import models